Sharing the best wine bars in NYC today and it’s making me thirsty! 😉

 It’s a super cute place to spend the day or even a nice romantic date.
 They’re also dog-friendly, so bring your pup to hang out and drink some wine.

 Those were all my favorite wine bars in NYC!
 There are so many more that I want to try around the city, so I guess I need to plan another trip to New York soon.
+I’m already thinking I need to plan a trip for spring so I can time my visit for when there are cherry blossoms in NYC!

 If you end up hitting up any of these spots or have any more recs be sure to tag me on Insta @wtfab!